Revoke

-In trick-taking card games, a revoke (or renege, /rɪˈneɪɡ/ or /rɪˈniːɡ/) is a violation of the rules regarding the play of tricks serious enough to render the round invalid.
-A revoke is a violation ranked in seriousness somewhat below overt cheating, and is considered a minor offense when unintentional.
+In trick-taking card games, a revoke (sometimes renege, /rɪˈneɪɡ/ or /rɪˈniːɡ/) is a violation of the rules regarding the play of tricks that is sufficient to render the round invalid.
+A revoke is a violation ranked in seriousness somewhat below overt cheating, and is considered a minor offense when unintentional, though there are usually severe penalties for revokes.
+A revoke is usually a violation of one or more honor rules, and often comes to light after its commission, as trick-taking games play with hands concealed.

+Honor rules

 Trick-taking games normally have several rules regarding which cards may and may not be played to a trick.
-For example, most games require a player to follow suit or play in the suit led, if possible.
-Rules of this sort are sometimes called "honor rules", because there is no way to detect a violation at the moment of its commission.
-However, the irregularity will normally be discovered later, and there are usually strict penalties for revokes.
+For example, most games require a player to follow suit – that is, to play in the suit led – if possible.
+Rules of this sort are sometimes called honor rules, because there is no way to detect a violation at the moment of its commission, although it will almost certainly be discovered later.
+For example, if a player does not play a spade to a trick where spades were led, other players will simply assume that player has no spades and note the fact in future play decisions.
+However, attentive players will soon notice the violation when a spade is played to a subsequent trick.

-Some "honor rules" in different trick-taking games include the following:
+Some honor rules in different trick-taking games include the following: